webbres/knime_slack/documentation/setup.md

 ** Make a note of your OAuth Access Token and your Bot User OAuth Access Token ** Run "Reinstall App" from the Install App section

+## Configuring the permissions in your Slack workspace

+Different actions require different permissions to be assigned to the Slack App you configure for the KNIME nodes to interacting with your workspace through.

+* Channel History: channel:history scope
+* Get Users: users:read scope
+* Channel Names: multiple scopes see https://api.slack.com/methods/conversations.list
+* Get Channels: multiple scopes see https://api.slack.com/methods/conversations.list
+* Message Slack channel: TODO
+* Message Slack channel (row based): TODO

 # Installing the KNIME nodes